pvandervelde/nAdoni/README.md

 Note that the build scripts assume that:

 * The binaries should be signed, however the SNK key file is not included in the repository so a new key file has to be [created][snkfile_msdn].
 The key file is referenced through an environment variable called `SOFTWARE_SIGNING_KEY_PATH` that has as value the full path of the key file.
 * GIT can be found on the PATH somewhere so that it can be called to get the hash of the last commit in the current repository.
-This hash is embedded in the nuclei assemblies together with information about the build configuration and build time and date.
+This hash is embedded in the nAdoni assemblies together with information about the build configuration and build time and date.

 # Origin
 This code of nAdoni is based on the code for an [simple auto-update library for WPF applications](http://blogs.msdn.com/b/dotnetinterop/archive/2008/03/28/simple-auto-update-for-wpf-apps.aspx) which is licensed under the [Ms-PL license](http://opensource.org/licenses/ms-pl).